SymfonyCasts/api-platform3/sfcasts/custom-resource-relations.md

 them through the code that serializes *normal* objects... which results in it just serializing all the properties.

-This isn't a problem with entities, because the serializer is smart enough: it reads the Doctrine relationship metadata to figure out that a property is a *collection* of some *other* `#[ApiResource]` object.
-Long story short, this is a simple to fix... it's just hard to understand at first.
+This isn't a problem with entities because the serializer is smart: it reads the Doctrine relationship metadata to figure out that a property is a *collection* of some *other* `#[ApiResource]` object.
+Long story short, this is simple to fix... it's just hard to understand at first.
 Above the property, add some PHPDoc to help the serializer: `@var DragonTreasure[]`.

-Try it now... bam! *Now* we get IRI strings!
-I won't bother, but we could now undo the default value because this object won't be serialized...which is what gave us this error in the first place.
+Try it now... bam!
+We get IRI strings!
+I won't bother, but we could undo the default value we added because this object won't be serialized...which is what gave us this error in the first place.

 So, other than the embedded object surprise, adding relations to our custom resource is no biggie!
 Next: instead of embedding `DragonTreasure` objects directly, let's